Last Update:2025/04/21

 Summary of this page

-SSO (Single Sign-On) is one user authentication mechanism for information services at TU.
-In addition to primarily functioning as an authentication window when accessing various information services on campus from the off-campus network, this service also serves as a gateway for the “student portal site,” which is a collection of links to various student information services.
+SSO (Single Sign-On) is one of the user authentication mechanisms for information services in Tohoku University.
+In addition to primarily functioning as an authentication window when accessing various information services on campus from the off-campus network, this service also serves as a gateway for the “student portal site,” which is a collection of links to various information services for students.
 This page explains fundamental information and operational methods regarding SSO authentication.

 *SRP was concluded on April 1, 2024 and has been reborn as SSO.